davidmartisangu/ReactJs/bebidas-react-typescript/README.md

 ✅ Persist favorites in localStorage
 ✅ Responsive design
-✅ Performance optimization with **React.lazy** and **Suspense**
+✅ Performance optimization with **React.lazy** and **Suspense** ✅ Personalized recipe suggestions based on ingredients, powered by AI.

 ## 🚀 Installation and Usage